-- These connectors are set to Standard IDE mode by default.
-In Standard IDE mode, you can connect Serial ATA boot/data hard disk drives to these connectors.
+- When using the connectors in Standard IDE mode, connect the primary (boot) hard disk drive to the SATA1/2 connector.
+Refer to the table below for the recommended SATA hard disk drive connections. - These connectors are set to Standard IDE mode by default.
+In Standard IDE mode, you can connect Serial ATA boot/data hard drives to these connectors.
 If you intend to create a Serial ATA RAID set using these connectors, set the Configure SATA as item in the BIOS to [RAID].
-See section 4.3.6 SATA Configuration for details. - Before creating a RAID set, refer to 5.4.3 Intel RAID Configuration or the manual bundled in the motherboard support CD. - You must install the Windows® XP Service Pack 1 before using Serial ATA hard disk drives.
-The Serial ATA RAID feature (RAID 0, 1, 5, and 10) is available only if you are using Windows® XP or later version. - When using the connectors in Standard IDE mode, connect the primary (boot) hard disk drive to the SATA1/2/5 connector. - When using hot-plug and NCQ, set the Configure SATA as in the BIOS to [AHCI].
-See section 4.3.6 SATA Configuration for details.
+See section 4.3.6 SATA Configuration for details. - Before creating a RAID set, refer to 5.4.3 Intel RAID configurations or the manual bundled in the motherboard support DVD.

+Serial ATA hard disk drive connection